10 Reasons You Should Start A Christian Blog.

 Whatever you are passionate about, a Christian blog will give you a platform and opportunity to reach the right people looking for information and help that only you can provide.

 9 - Teaching others will strengthen your knowledge

-This also means that you do not have to be an expert to start.
+This also means you do not have to be an expert to start.
 In fact, you just have to know a little bit more than your audience to make a positive impact and provide value to your readers.

 10 - Blogging will build your influence

 We live in a world of digital influencers.
 A few years ago, digital influencers were not even a thing, but now it is a career, and many people make a good living out of it.

 Can you imagine one person having over 200 million followers on social media?

 That is more people than most churches have.